UO-CIS211/calculator/doc/HOWTO.md

         return self.value == other.value
 ```

-However, this isn't right!
+However, this isn't right, because we need to be
+able to compare any `Expr` object to any other.
 Consider:

 ```python
 IntConst(7) == Plus(IntConst(3), IntConst(4))
 ```

+This should return `False` (it is not the same tree, even if it
+would evaluate to the same value), but it would instead raise an
+exception because a `Plus` object does not have a `value` field
+(instance variable).

 What should we do?
 Python provides the ```isinstance```
 function to check whether an object belongs to
 some class.
 We'll make use of it so that we
 only access the instance variables of `other` if
-it is in fact an `IntConst`:
+it is in fact an `IntConst`.
+Objects of different types will never
+be considered equal:

 ```python
     def __eq__(self, other: Expr):